paoloironhack/Project_2_Amsterdam_dataptams2020/README.md

 * Start preparing the slides for Friday's presentation.

 **Presentation**
-* Presentation time Saturday August 22th at **11 AM**!
+* Presentation time Saturday August th at **2 PM**!

 ## Presentation
-The presentation time limit is **7 minutes**!
+The presentation time limit is **10 minutes**!
 After each presentation, there will be a 3 minute Q&A.

 Our suggestion is to include at least the following slides in your presentation but feel free to add or remove slides: